 Previous talk of my desire to one day own a raven manifested an encounter with one of these awe-inspiring birds while waiting to make our way to the front of the line at border patrol.
 The large bird hopped right up on the hood of the car and was thoroughly inspecting us through the windshield.
 When we began to inch forward we fully expected him to fly away but instead he took two short hops over and landed right on the side mirror!
 The size of his claws wrapped over the casing to the mirror was enough to make me think twice about the possibility of rescuing one.
 This, and a later experience on the Gulf of Alaska where a raven followed me swooping dangerously low to the kitten in my arms all the way back to the trailer and then persisted to sit right outside the door and obnoxiously squawk at me every time I came outside!

 Just like my expectations of Canada were shattered, so were my expectations of Alaska.
 I was right about finding true unruly open land.
 Alaska is indeed the last frontier.
 However I expected to find a slightly more primitive and rugged culture due to the nature of the geography and what it takes to survive in some of these desolate locations.
-I journeyed into the more populated areas of the 49th state- the cities surrounding Anchorage and making up the eastern shore on the Kenai Peninsula.
-I quickly realized that my expectations were wrong.
+As I journeyed into the more populated areas of the 49th state- the cities surrounding Anchorage and making up the eastern shore on the Kenai Peninsula, I quickly realized that my expectations were wrong.

 These were some really laid back boater towns with a good mix of conscientious and heady individuals.
-There was even one town boosting the story of a guy who swore to never wear shoes until we reached world peace.
+There was even one town boosting the story of a guy who swore to never wear shoes until we reach world peace.
 He lived his entire life barefoot, an impressive feat in those parts.
 Truth be told, if it weren’t for the -50℉ winters, I would pick up and move to the peninsula in a heartbeat.

 The first night was spent at a campground nestled in the forest among bogs of swampy water.
-The giant sized mosquitos were aggravating to say the least but we were eager to get out and enjoy our first night on the last frontier.
+The giant sized mosquitoes were aggravating to say the least but we were eager to get out and enjoy our first night on the last frontier.
 We built a fire, roasted s’mores, and shared old stories.
 This was the first time we realized how easy it was going to be to get caught up hanging out outside into the middle of the night with no real nightfall.

 We spent our first day in Palmer, just north of Anchorage.
 We were lucky enough to get to town on the morning of their weekly market.
 Flowing tapestries blew in the wind and the sound of bluegrass lofted in the air as we spoke with local artisans and enjoyed an early farm fresh lunch.
 From here we went on to see Hemp Fest in Wasilla.
 Hemp Fest is a large organization who allow groups/individuals to organize local events to promote the communication, production, and use of hemp materials.
 They offer workshops such as how to build homes with a hemp substitute for concrete and have vendors selling food, clothes, and other goods made from the plant.
 On top of it all there is music, camping, and tons of like-minded individuals to network with.
 The festival in Seattle this year hosted thousands of festival goers.